-The Food and Drug Administration is responsible for making sure that any approved vaccines are safe and that they work.
+The Food and Drug Administration is responsible for making sure that any authorized vaccines are safe and that they work.
 This process usually takes years to accomplish.
-To speed up the process for a COVID-19 vaccine, the federal government launched Operation Warp Speed.
-This enabled researchers to test the vaccine on large groups of people much faster.
-Researchers were able to complete this work in six months.
+This process can take many months, but because of an unprecedented scientific effort, financial support and willing volunteers, researchers were able to test the vaccine on large groups of people much faster than ever before.

 Potential Side Effects

 When you receive the vaccine, your immune system starts to ward off COVID-19.
 This can cause some side effects.
 The majority of patients have had mild side effects.
 A few patients have experienced moderate reactions.